munificent/game-programming-patterns/book/introduction.markdown

-Any programming book with <span name="alexander">"Patterns"</span> in its name clearly bears a relationship to the classic *Design Patterns: Elements of Reusable Object-Oriented Software* by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides (ominously called the "Gang of Four").
+Any programming book with <span name="alexander">"Patterns"</span> in its name clearly bears a relationship to the classic *Design Patterns: Elements of Reusable Object-Oriented Software* by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (ominously called the "Gang of Four").

 <aside name="alexander">